Philadelphia Rollover Accident Lawyer

 If you drive an SUV, truck, or minivan, you should be aware of the risk posed by rollover accidents; they’re the most dangerous and common accidents for these types of vehicles, with an average of more than 280,000 occurrences every year and more than 10,000 fatalities.
 Rollovers have a higher incidence of fatality than other kinds of vehicle accidents, accounting for 33% of all passenger fatalities.

-Even when a rollover doesn’t result in fatality, it can cause physical injury and emotional distress, as well as damage to or total loss of your vehicle.
+Even when a rollover doesn’t result in a fatality, it can cause physical injury and emotional distress, as well as damage to or total loss of your vehicle.
 If you or a loved one has experienced a rollover accident, you may have legal recourse to help cover medical bills, loss of property, and other expenses.
-Contact the personal injury lawyers at Ciccarelli law offices for a consultation about your rights.
+Contact the Philadelphia personal injury lawyers at Ciccarelli law offices for a consultation about your rights.

 Common Causes of Rollover Accidents

 Although they’re most common in taller, narrower vehicles, a rollover can occur to almost any vehicle under the right conditions.
 Rollovers occur when the wheelbase of a vehicle isn’t wide enough for the vehicle to complete a turn without tipping over.
 Sometimes an object striking a vehicle’s tire compounds a sharp or sudden turn.
 Vehicles with higher centers of gravity are therefore more likely to tip on a turn, as the center of gravity more easily overbalances the wheelbase.